 Lump sum: A single payment made directly to the nominated beneficiary.
 The most straightforward option and the most common choice for families who need the money now.

-Drawdown: The beneficiary inherits the pension as a drawdown fund and can draw on it over time, keeping the remaining balance invested.
-This option is available to direct beneficiaries — typically a spouse, civil partner, or financially dependent child — and preserves the pension’s tax-advantaged status for longer.
+Flexi-access drawdown (inherited pension): The beneficiary inherits the pension as a drawdown fund and can draw on it over time, keeping the remaining balance invested.
+See the inherited drawdown section below for how this works in practice.

 Annuity: The beneficiary uses the pension pot to purchase their own annuity, creating a guaranteed income stream for the rest of their life.